 Is Buy Now, Pay Later better than a credit card?

 Buy Now, Pay Later and credit cards can both be the right answer depending on your specific situation, so it’s hard to say that one is better than the other for every scenario.
-Buy Now, Pay Later can be a good option if you want to finance a purchase over a fixed period of time with low interest and fees.
+Buy Now, Pay Later can be a good option if you want to finance a purchase over a fixed period of time with no or low interest and fees.

 Will BNPL affect my credit score?